 There was a note on the board, in the office, asking that we shred old audit packets during our downtime.
-There I was, sitting in the office, and shredding papers, when the phone range.
+There I was, sitting in the office, and shredding papers when the phone rang.
 A guest was calling from his room.
 “Front desk, how can I help you?”
 I started looking at his reservation.
 He had a 3rd party reservation.

 “I know this is going to sound strange, but I need you to switch my room.”

 “Is there a problem with your room, sir?”

 I was expecting something like, there was a broken window screen, and a bird was in the room, or maybe a bat.

 “It’s a poltergeist.”